· FODMAP Diet Guide · guides · 9 min read

 The Bottom Line

 The elimination phase is your foundation for FODMAP success.
-By strictly limiting high FODMAP foods for 2-6 weeks, you give your digestive system the break it needs while establishing a baseline for testing.
+Strictly limit high FODMAP foods for 2-6 weeks, give your digestive system a real break, and establish the baseline you need for testing.

 - Most people improve within 2-3 weeks